Exploring the Mystery – Verse One of the Tao Te Ching

 Key Ideas from Wayne Dyer from Verse One of the Tao Te Ching:

 In Wayne Dyer’s interpretation, this is a key phrase.
-It threw me off at first because I thought, “How can something be both?”
+It initially threw me off because I thought, “How can something be both?”

 It’s bigger than anything we think we know.
 And it’s bigger than a construct we have in our minds of the great unknown.
 It’s all.